Vankipuram/git/README.md

 # git
-Hi welcome to the git-hub
+Hi welcome to the git-hub training